abhayratnakar/UBER-APP/Setup.md

     -> Create app.js file and require express and create "/" route in that and export that -> import dotenv to store all personal details and use cors to achieve cors policy.
 2) server..js
-    -> Now it's time to create server, require http and user createServer method and give that our exported app and make our server to listen on a perticular port useing listen function
+    -> Now it's time to create server, require http and user createServer method and give that our exported app and make our server to listen on a perticular port using listen function

 3) Database :- Db/Db.js
-    -> Now Create a folder Db which stores all database related files and folders then create Db.js in that -> require mongoose and use and create a simple function to connect our mongoose with project using connect function of mongoose now export that function for Ex conntectToDb();
+    -> Now Create a folder Db which stores all database related files and folders then create Db.js in that -> require mongoose and use and create a simple function to connect our mongoose with project using connect function of mongoose now export that function for Example conntectToDb();
     -> now import it in our app.js and call this function there.

 *******Register Functionality's*******
 4) model setup :- Create models folder
     1) user.model.js
-       ->  Now create user.model.js and create one include all the properties and functionality that userModel can have.
+       ->  Now create user.model.js to write all the properties and functionality that userModel can have.
        -> require mongoose and user Schema of that to create Schema and in that schema mention all the properties which user can have.
-       -> use model function of mongoose to create a model give your scema to that function and give a perticular keyword and then export that model.
+       -> use model function of mongoose to create a model give your schema to that function and give a perticular keyword and then export that model.

 5)  Services setup :- Create services folder
     1) user.service.js